githubtraining/security/responses/temp_flow_reference.md

 #### 4
 - 🤖 Open PR
+    - PR is protected from merging without approval
     - A `.gitignore` file is an important way to ignore files that might contain sensitive information.
     - Introduces `.gitignore` in PR
     - Now that we have a `.gitignore`, let's discuss what kind of files we should ignore.